dk731/cube-doc/docs/transforms-doc/translations.md

 # Translation

-Translates origin by given values, most basic transformation action, they are usualy used whenewer you need to offset object or rotate around specific point.
+Translates origin by given values, most basic transformation action, they are usually used whenever you need to offset object or rotate around a specific point.

 ## Definition: